joyofrails/joyofrails.com/SECURITY.md

 - Proof-of-concept or exploit code (if possible)
 - Impact of the issue, including how an attacker might exploit the issue

-This information will with triaging your report more quickly.
+This information will with addressing your report more quickly.